Rom-pat/PokeBase/Readme.md

 ![PokeBase](Pokebase.png)
 ## Description:
-    - This Project is For Pokemon Fans who wanted and easier way to desgin
+    - This Project is For Pokemon Fans who wanted a simplier way to track their shiny collection and which game to retrieve them
-    - This Project is designed
+    - This Project is mainly written in SwiftUI

 ## Architecture:
     - PokeBase was implemented using Model-View-ViewModel (MVVM) architecture pattern